 In an effort to be removed from the OECD lists of territories that have no substantial tax transparency standards, the Cayman Islands have signed a number of tax information exchange agreements and various memorandums of understanding with jurisdictions around the world.

-Some examples of the countries with which the Cayman Islands have signed tax information exchange agreements include Argentina, Australian, Belgium, Canada, Denmark, France, Germany, Italy, the Netherlands, Poland, Sweden, the United Kingdom, and the United States.
+Some examples of the countries with which the Cayman Islands have signed tax information exchange agreements include Argentina, Australia, Belgium, Canada, Denmark, France, Germany, Italy, the Netherlands, Poland, Sweden, the United Kingdom, and the United States.
 Please keep in mind that this list is not an exhaustive one.
 While some of the treaties are in-force, others are pending.

 Cayman Islands incorporation is attractive for many foreign investors, both from countries that have signed various bilateral treaties with the Cayman and from countries that have no agreements with the Islands.
 Some of the statistics for the evolution of the number of companies are the following: